 At the moment of separation, the psyche sends a message to your brain that activates a biological program in the epidermis.
-In this case, we’ll have cell loss in the epidermis.
-While this cell loss is often not visible at first, symptoms during this stage will cause the skin to become dry, rough, flaky, pale, and cold due to poor blood circulation.
+In this case, we’ll have cellular loss in the epidermis.
+While this cell loss is often not visible at first, symptoms during this stage will cause the skin to become dry, rough, flaky, pale, or cold due to poor blood circulation.
 Eventually, the skin may crack causing fissures that may bleed.
-Short-term memory loss may also occur (think ADD and Dementia), so we “forget” the pain of the separation.
+Short-term memory loss may also occur (think ADHD and Dementia), so that we “forget” the pain of the separation.

 On the scalp, the flaky skin shows as dandruff.
-Deeper ulceration of the epidermal skin will result in hair loss.
-This can apply to pets as well, as the 5 Biological Laws affects humans and animals alike.
+Deep ulceration of the epidermal skin will cause hair loss.
+This can apply to pets as well.

 Because of the loss of epidermal cells, the sensitivity of the skin decreases, so that on a biological/physical level, we don’t “feel” the pain of the separation.
 If the separation conflict is severe, the skin can become completely numb.